Harry Kirby, Part One: The Killer Amongst Them

 Emma remained in serious condition, but was showing improvement.
 She took nourishment for the first time since she had been hospitalized, and was more lucid.
 As not to impede her progress, she had still not been told the fate of her best friend and niece, Aida.

 Harry, after a long day walking the countryside, returned to the Ponds at 1:00PM with a local newspaper.
 A smirk crept across his face as he sat in the sunny parlor and read the extensive coverage about the quest to capture him in the Boston Globe.
 He chatted up Frank Pond and accompanied him to their horse stables.
 They spoke at length and Harry won him over, so Frank invited him to join him and his family at church that evening.
-After the service, Harry continued to share the evening with the Ponds for supper where he told them his supposed life story.
-He said that his wife and young child had died tragically six months ago, and he was all on his own.
-Quote,

 He fetched a photo from his wallet of him with Maxine, and he contorted his face into rictus of sadness.
 The Ponds wanted to save Harry.
 They asked him about his experience at the service where they had even introduced him to their pastor.
 He said that “he felt better after singing the hymns”.
 Hope remained.